Gary Komarin: Selected exhibitions

 As of 2024, Komarin has exhibited internationally, with shows in North America, South America, Europe, and Asia.
 Notable exhibitions include a 2008 solo museum exhibition of large-scale canvases, Moon Flows like a Willow, at the Musée Kiyoharu Shirakaba in Japan, organized by the Yoshii Foundation in Tokyo, along with galleries in New York, Tokyo, and Paris.
 He participated in a four-person exhibition at McEnroe Gallery, 41 Greene Street, in New York alongside Jean-Michel Basquiat, Philip Guston, and Bill Traylor, in 1996.
 He has also been featured alongside Robert Motherwell and Larry Poons in a 2012 exhibition essay States of Feeling written by John Daly.
-His work has been the subject of solo shows at Robischon Gallery, Galerie Proarta, Cuadro Fine Art, Lotte Gallery, and Spanierman Modern.
-His artwork is also represented by online galleries like Singulart and Artsy.

 In 2008, Komarin exhibited a large cake painting at the Katonah Museum of Art in Katonah, New York.
 This catalog exhibition was titled: ‘Here's the Thing: The Single Object Still Life,” curated by Robert Cottingham.
 Komarin's work was shown alongside works by Andy Warhol, Christo, Claes Oldenburg, Richard Diebenkorn, Philip Guston, and others.
 Komarin's work has also been included in curated group shows in New York, Dubai, and Zurich alongside works by Willem de Kooning, Mark Rothko, Jeff Koons, Yves Klein, and Joan Miró.
 Komarin has also exhibited in catalog exhibitions in New York, Bogota, Zurich, Dubai, Paris, Palm Beach, Houston, San Francisco, Denver, Assisi, and London in the past decade.

 In 2020, Komarin had a solo exhibition at the Dado Museum in Seoul, Korea.
 This followed a solo exhibition at the Azjuelo Museum and inclusion in an exhibition titled "Kinesis" at the Neon Gallery in London.